 So taking what the DfT said into consideration, this is my personal interpretation:

-- There is no legal obligation for you to give way to pedestrians at any junction unless you think that it is safe and convenient to do so
+- There is no legal obligation for you to give way to pedestrians waiting to cross at a junction.
+Only stop if you think that it is safe and convenient to do so

 - Do not stop in any situation where you think you would be likely to cause hindrance or confusion to other road users but….